Beyond Facebook: Develop a Support System

 For your closest relationships:

 Friendships are like flowers in the garden of life, which require care to flourish.
 We develop and maintain connections with attention and appreciation.
 The amount of time spent and level of connection will depend on the closeness of the relationship.
-Understand about boundaries and how to set them.
 Relationships, like conversation, consist of a well balanced give and take.

 This is one of the weekly activities for a Year of Personal Development.